FaxMachin3/portfolio/README.md

 ---

->   Exciting features: This application has IE11 support, custom 404 page, lazy loading, dark mode and smooth scroll with Vanilla JS.
+> Exciting features ;): This application has IE11 support, custom 404 page, lazy loading, dark mode and smooth scroll with Vanilla JS.

 ---